 Increased surveillance:

+The cashless society is a surveillance society.
+With governments, banks and tech companies knowing what and where you have earned and spent in a cashless world, they can preemptively control it completely.
 Electronic payments can be easily tracked, which could lead to increased surveillance and a loss of privacy.
 As society moves towards a cashless system, the use of electronic payment methods raises concerns of increased surveillance.
 The use of credit cards, mobile payments, and online transactions allows for the tracking of individual spending habits and financial behavior.
 This information can be used to create targeted advertising, manipulate consumer behavior, and even discriminate against certain individuals.
 With the lack of anonymity in a cashless society, it is crucial for proper regulations and protection of personal information to be implemented to prevent invasive surveillance.

 Risk of vendor lock-in: